yrmvgh/yiufcrawl/README.md

         * level_27_cap = false
             * when false, the level and skill cap is 99, and a smooth scale is used to determine how much exp is required for each level
             * when true, the old experience cap and scale is in place
-        * exp_from_monsters = false
-            * when false, killing a monster gives no experience
-            * when true, monster deaths give experience like before
         * exp_potion_on_each_floor = true
             * when true, an experience potion is placed on every floor
         * exp_from_new_floor = true